messageformat/messageformat/CONTRIBUTING.md

 ## Getting Started

-The monorepo uses [Lerna](https://lerna.js.org/) for package management.
-Each package is included in the root package.json as a `file:` dependency, and all the dev dependencies are at the root level.
+The monorepo uses [npm workspaces](https://docs.npmjs.com/cli/v8/using-npm/workspaces) for package management.
+Each package is included in the root package.json as a workspace, and all the dev dependencies are at the root level.
 This means that just running `npm install` should get you set up with everything.
-Note that the dependency binaries are not linked from each package, so you may need to use `lerna run` or `lerna exec` to execute scripts in packages.

 ## Testing & Linting